chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ![](../assets/img/relaydelegation/2019-04-14-15-25-28.png)

 Hold on a sec!
 The `cifs` SPN is only valid for access to file shares isn't it?
 So how come we can execute WMI queries all of a sudden?
 Apparently, the `sname` field is not signed or protected by any means, so we can basically change it to the SPN we want.
 You could look at this as a feature or a bug.
-Either way, this automatic switch has been implemented in impacket and we can see this behaviour clearly in `wmiexec.py`.
+Either way, this automatic switch has been implemented in Impacket and we can see this behavior clearly in `wmiexec.py`.

 Notice how it changes the SPN from CIFs to HOST in an attempt to get a valid SPN for WMI.
 It doesn't even have to request a new ticket, it just changes the name and gets a valid ticket.